openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

     the upgrade of all resources.

     The `UpgradeTask` resource will be created by the Upgrade Job.

+    The UpgradeJob will also be enhanced to receive `UpgradeTask` as input will all the details of the resources included.
+In this case, the Upgrade Job will append the results of the operation to the provided UpgradeTask.
+This is also implemented to allow for higher level operators to eliminate steps like determining what is the name of the `UpgradeTask` created by the UpgradeJob.

     Status: Under Development, planned for 1.2